 The Boston region's major bike-share system, BLUEBikes (previously named Hubway) launched in 2011 and has enjoyed the support of Boston, Cambridge, Brookline, and Somerville.
 The system, operated by the major bike-share operating company Motivate, has continually grown its system of docks and is currently in the planning stages for major expansion throughout its member municipalities.
-Figure 6-28 shows the locations of the docks in the MPO area.
+Figure 6-28 shows the locations of the docks in the MPO area as of the fall of 2018.